erikdelange/Neural-networks-in-numpy/README.md

 A generic approach - where the number of layers, nodes per layer and activation function per layer are not hard-coded but configurable - can be found in *network1.p*.

 #### Function approximation
 In essence a neural network provides a function approximation where the function can be complex.
 For a linear function only one node is required.
 See *linear.py* for the approximation of y = ax + b.
 For polynomial functions of a degree above 1 we need more nodes.
 See *cubic.py* for an example of a degree of 3.
+The figure below shows how a neural network with a single hidden layer of 7 nodes can approximate function x^3 + x^2 - x - 4

 ![](https://github.com/erikdelange/Neural-networks-in-numpy/blob/master/cubic.png)